-Chris McKitterick is an author, editor, technical writer, teacher, amateur astronomer, and back-yard engineer.
-After Founding Director James Gunn, McKitterick is only the second director in the Gunn Center's 30-year history, which he began serving in 1992.
+Chris McKitterick is an author, editor, technical writer, teacher, amateur astronomer, and backyard engineer.
+After Founder James Gunn, McKitterick was only the second director in the center's 30-year history, which he began serving in 1992.
 In 1995 he was named Assistant Director.
-When the University of Kansas English Department recruited him to teach full-time in 2002, he was named Associate Director.
+When the University of Kansas recruited him to teach full-time in 2002, he was named Associate Director.
 The Board and Gunn named him Director when Gunn stepped down in 2010.

 McKitterick lives in Lawrence, Kansas, where he dwells amid thousands of books in the Center's lending library, restores old vehicles, and watches the sky.

 In retrospect, McKitterick's experience and education seem tailored for a life in science fiction.
 A childhood spent moving from state to state (and living in Korea for a year) taught him perspective about diverse places and people, and being the alien helped him understand the notion of the "other."
 His earliest idol was spaceflight pioneer Robert H. Goddard, which led to (mostly failed) rocketry experiments.